 In MDS, the bone marrow often has more cells than are normally seen (called hypercellular marrow).
 This increase in cells can be in one cell line or multiple cell lines.
 For example, an increase in the number of megakaryocytes, which will go on to form platelets in the blood, can be seen.
 About 25% of people with MDS will have low platelets on a CBC.
 This can occur because though there is an increase in the number of megakaryocytes, many will die prior to maturing into platelets.
 In some cases, there is a decrease in the number of cells in the bone marrow (called hypocellular marrow).

 There are a number of specific terms that pathologists use to describe findings seen on a blood smear or bone marrow biopsy:

-- Blasts: are defined as immature blood cells
+- Blasts are immature blood cells.

 - Sideroblasts and Ringed Sideroblasts: When a stain for iron is used on bone marrow biopsy specimens, deposits of iron may be seen in red blood cells and these deposits are called sideroblasts.
 If a large amount of iron is seen, then they are called ringed sideroblasts.
 This usually occurs due to a defect in the formation of hemoglobin, which is located in red blood cells.

 A number of special studies can be done to help with the diagnosis of MDS: